Canadian Pugwash Group board members and officers, as of November 2025.

 Secretary: ROBIN COLLINS

-Robin Collins Robin Collins has supported disarmament, global governance, alternative defence, peace and peacekeeping for over 30 years.
+Robin Collins has supported disarmament, global governance, alternative defence, peace and peacekeeping for over 30 years.
 From 1996-2002 he was a board member and later Chair of Mines Action Canada, the antipersonnel landmine ban coalition.
 He was primary author of MAC’s 2001 position paper on cluster bombs, and led the establishment of a national mine action technology competition for engineering students at Canadian universities.
-Collins has been involved since 1996 in nuclear weapon abolition advocacy through CNANW, where he is current Co-Chair.
+Collins has been involved since 1996 in nuclear weapon abolition advocacy through CNANW, where he is past Co-Chair and current Steering Committee member.
 He is Secretary of Canadian Pugwash Group where he has presented on NATO nuclear policy, and peacekeeping success and failure.
-He was a Board member of the World Federalist Movement – Canada for two decades, where his interest was focussed on UN peacekeeping, UN Emergency Peace Service (UNEPS), Responsibility to Protect (R2P), the ICC and progressive UN reform.
+He was a Board member of the World Federalist Movement – Canada for two decades, focussed on UN peacekeeping, UN Emergency Peace Service (UNEPS), Responsibility to Protect (R2P), the ICC and progressive UN reform.
 Collins has worked within the Group of 78 to draft statements on arms trade policy, and an alternative security policy, The Shift to Sustainable Peace and Common Security.
-Robin has a B.A. in political science from Carleton University.
+He has a B.A. in political science from Carleton University.
 Now retired, for the last ~40 years he worked primarily for technology companies that built a variety of telephony, internet and microscope technologies.
-He writes a column, Current Controversies, for Peace Magazine (where he is a contributing editor).
-He writes occasional book reviews for The Canadian Field-Naturalist journal on environmental subjects.
+He writes regular book reviews on environmental, evolution and climate issues for The Canadian Field-Naturalist journal, and has a substack blog called Escape From Certainty.

 Director: BEV TOLLEFSON DELONG